Flight 93 Memorial acoustic survey

 In collaboration with Bat Conservation International and the Electric Power Research Institute, Vesper led human crews and dog detection teams to collect fatality, acoustic, and thermal imaging data.
 This information was used to test two U.S. Department of Energy projects aimed at reducing bat mortality at wind farms.

-Vesper provides online classes for graduate students, wildlife professionals, and enthusiasts seeking to learn diagnostic acoustic characteristics for bat species.
-Recent classes were for species in the Northeast and Southeast U.S., including T&E species (Indiana bat, northern long-eared bat, gray bat, Florida bonneted bat).
+Vesper provides online classes for graduate students, wildlife professionals, and enthusiasts seeking to learn best practices of acoustic monitoring and diagnostic acoustic characteristics for bat species.
+Recent classes were for species in the Eastern and Western U.S. and Canada, including T&E species (Indiana bat, northern long-eared bat, gray bat, Florida bonneted bat).

-Vesper led multiple week-long workshops in Belize on bat capture techniques and acoustic identification.
-Participants captured up to 19 species, acoustically identified an additional 20 species, and still had time to explore Mayan ruins, kayak through caves, and enjoy Belizean culture.
+Vesper leads workshops in Costa Rica and Belize on bat capture techniques and acoustic identification.
+Participants captured up to 39 species, acoustically identified an additional 20 species, and still had time to explore caves, waterfalls, national parks, and local culture.